75lb/linguist/README.md

 $ translate [--from <string>] [--to <string>] <text> <text> ...
 $ translate [--from <string>] [--to <string>] --input <filename> --output <filename>

--f, --from        The language to translate from
--t, --to          The language to translate to
--i, --input       A valid JSON file to translate
+-f, --from        The language to translate from (default: 'en') -t, --to          The language to translate to (default: 'en') -i, --input       A valid JSON file to translate
 -o, --output      The output JSON file with input JSON values (but not keys) translated -h, --help        Print usage instructions